jphdevsf/lilfetch-mcp/README.md

-# Under Construction
+# UNDER CONSTRUCTION

-# lilFetch: Webpage to README Scraper MCP Server
+# lilFetch

-lilFetch is an MCP (Model Context Protocol) server that scrapes webpages and converts them to clean Markdown, ideal for READMEs, docs, or workflows.
-It uses [crawl4ai](https://github.com/unclecode/crawl4ai) under the hood for robust web scraping.
+An MCP (Model Context Protocol) server that scrapes webpages using [crawl4ai](https://github.com/unclecode/crawl4ai) and Playwright for more robust scraping.

 ## Features
 - Scrape multiple URLs to structured Markdown.